Guide to Work, Study, Travel and Living Abroad

 Study Art History in Florence on a Budget

-The art history course, taught in English, ranges from a week to four weeks or more, with plenty of free time for exploring on your own, and at an affordable tuition.
+The art history course, taught in English, ranges from a week to four weeks or more, with plenty of free time for exploring on your own and at an affordable tuition.

 All art history courses at the British Institute are taught in English by professors with doctoral-level expertise in Renaissance painting, architecture, and sculpture.
 Even for art history novices, these lively courses provide an excellent way to see and learn about Florence.
 Admission to lectures and tours can be purchased on a per-event basis.
-When sightseeing on your own, you can have the thrill of accidentally stumbling upon (or intentionally finding) exactly the same works of art discussed in the formal lectures.
+When sightseeing on your own, you can have the thrill of accidentally stumbling upon (or intentionally finding) precisely the same works of art discussed in the formal lectures.

-Botticelli's Birth of Venus and onlookers
+Botticelli's Birth of Venus with onlookers at the Uffizi Gallery.

 In addition to courses on art history, the Institute hosts regularly scheduled receptions, lectures, and other cultural events that allow the English-speaking students to meet Italian students.